mrdanoztheone-dev/SOSPlatform/index.md

-Offline-first diagnostics for SQL Server and Windows.
+**Offline-first diagnostics for SQL Server and Windows.**

----

 ## Welcome

-SOS Platform is an investigation platform that transforms diagnostic evidence into reusable knowledge.
+SOS Platform is a case-based platform that transforms diagnostic evidence into reusable operational knowledge.

-Rather than analysing production systems directly, SOS Platform works with collected evidence that can be investigated, shared and analysed safely offline.
+Rather than analysing production systems directly, SOS Platform works with collected evidence that can be investigated, shared, analysed, and—where appropriate—used to guide safe operational actions.

+Cases combine investigative and operational building blocks into an iterative process that captures both technical evidence and the decisions made along the way.

 ## Read more